cilliagustin/projectportfolio3/TESTING.md

 Click to return back to the [README.md](README.md)

 ## Code Validation
-The code was validated using the pycodestyle validator directly in the GItpod terminal.
+The code was validated using the pycodestyle validator directly in the Gitpod terminal.
 This does not throw any code errors.
 <details>
 <summary>View Validator</summary>